City status in Indonesia: Jakarta as a city

 Jakarta, then known as Batavia, was the first city in the archipelago to be developed by the Dutch Empire.
 On the 4 March 1621, the first city government (stad) was created in Batavia, and on 1 April 1905, it became the very first municipality (gemeente) of the Dutch East Indies.
 Upon Indonesian independence, it remains as the city within the province of West Java.
 With the release of the Act Number 1 of 1957, Jakarta became the first provincial-level city in Indonesia.
 Although Jakarta is now written as a 'province' in Indonesian law products, it is still widely referred to as a city.
 The United Nations (UN) classifies Jakarta as a 'city' on its statistical database.

-The Special Capital Region of Jakarta consists of five 'administrative cities' and one 'administrative regency'.
+The Special Region of Jakarta consists of five 'administrative cities' and one 'administrative regency'.
 Unlike other actual cities in Indonesia, administrative cities in Jakarta are not self-governing, and were only created for bureaucracy purposes.
 The administrative cities do not have city councils, and their mayors were exclusively selected by the Governor of Jakarta without any public election.
 Ryas Rasyid, an Indonesian regional government expert, stated that Jakarta is a "province with a city management".
 Anies Baswedan, the 17th Governor of Jakarta, asserted that "Jakarta has only an area of 600 square kilometres.
 It is a city with the province status."
-Unlike other 36 Indonesian provinces whose governors work in a 'governor office', the governor of Jakarta works in a city hall (Balai Kota DKI Jakarta).
+Unlike the other 37 Indonesian provinces whose governors work in a 'governor office' (Kantor Gubernur), the governor of Jakarta works in a city hall (Balai Kota DKI Jakarta).